siyelo/blog/source/_posts/2012-06-21-rails-3-upgrade-process-the-road-from-2-3-14-to-3-2-6.markdown

 date: 2012-06-21 16:10:35
 comments: true
 categories: Rails
-author:
+author: Dalibor Nasevic
+avatar: /images/avatars/dalibor.jpg
+image: /images/artwork/branches.jpg
+headline: We've just upgraded an application with about 20K LOC (Lines Of Code) from Rails 2.3.14 to Rails 3.2.6 and Ruby 1.8.7 to Ruby 1.9.3.
+Here we'll share some details about the experience and the process we took for the upgrade.
 ---

-We've just upgraded an application with about 20K LOC (Lines Of Code) from Rails 2.3.14 to Rails 3.2.6 and Ruby 1.8.7 to Ruby 1.9.3.
-Here we'll share some details about the experience and the process we took for the upgrade.
 Before the upgrade, it's advisable to migrate to the latest Rails 2.3 version (2.3.14).

 ### Versions running out of support...